-On October 30, President Trump nominated Kenneth Marcus to lead the U.S. Department of Education’s Office for Civil Rights.
-The U.S. Senate Committee on Health, Education, Labor & Pensions held a hearing on the Marcus nomination on December 5, but they postponed a committee vote scheduled for January 11.
-While Marcus awaits further consideration, it’s already clear that he lacks the willingness and ability to enforce civil rights law and protect all students in our country from discrimination.
-People For the American Way opposes his confirmation, along with the Leadership Conference on Civil and Human Rights and thirty other organizations.
-You can download our January 11 letter here.
+On October 30, President Trump nominated Kenneth Marcus to lead the Department of Education’s Office for Civil Rights.
+The Senate Committee on Health, Education, Labor & Pensions held a hearing on the Marcus nomination on December 5 and reported him to the full Senate on January 18.
+Marcus clearly lacks the willingness and ability to enforce civil rights law and protect all students in our country from discrimination.
+People For the American Way and allies have opposed his confirmation.
+You can download our February 21 letter, with signers, here.

 The Office for Civil Rights (OCR) has a unique responsibility to enforce core nondiscrimination laws in schools.
 These laws were passed by Congress in response to the widespread denial of equal protection and equal opportunity by states, districts, and schools.
 Although considerable progress has been made in the decades since these laws were passed, they continue to serve a vital function in the face of ongoing discrimination.

 The Assistant Secretary for Civil Rights serves as the agency’s chief legal advisor on civil rights matters and is responsible for leading the Department of Education’s work to: